-The comment made above regarding the principle of "afectación de garantías" established Article 109.3 of the Securities Market Act also applies here.
+The comment made above regarding the principle of "afectación de garantías" established in the Securities Market Act also applies here.
 This principle is also reflected in Article 30.1 of BME CLEARING's Rule Book for Margins posted in favour of BME CLEARING, and in Article 31.1 for those posted in favour of Members.